-Gribble Hall lobby will serve as the common residential space.
-Students are assigned to either Gribble or Darby Hall.
-All check-in and -out events will begin or conclude in Gribble Hall lobby.
-After picking up room keys on the first day of the Summer Program in the lobby of Gribble Hall, students can begin moving into their assigned rooms.
-Any concerns with room condition or furniture should be reported to a floor RC.
-The RC will notify the Evening or Day Coordinator who will then alert Maintenance so that issues can be addressed.
+Roxanna Booth's lobby will serve as the common residential space.
+All check-in and check-out events will begin or conclude in the Booth lobby.
+After picking up room keys on the first day of the Summer Academy in the lobby of dorm, students will receive the supplies and information necessary to begin moving into their assigned room.
+Any concerns with room condition or furniture will be noted on room condition reports and signed off on by their floor RC.
+The RC will notifies the Supervisory Coordinator, who will then alert Maintenance so that issues can be addressed.